-Factor 2 - SUPERVISORY CONTROLS
+Factor 2 - Supervisory Controls

 The supervisor sets the overall objectives and resources available.
 The employee and supervisor, in consultation, develop deadlines, projects, and work to be done.
+The employee is responsible for planning and carrying out the assignment, resolving many of the conflicts that arise, coordinating the work with others as necessary, and interpreting policy as assigned in terms of established objectives.